-I’ve taught four of my children to read and it seems like they always need a bit of extra practice on their short vowels.
+I’ve taught five children to read and it seems like they always need a bit of extra practice on their short vowels.
 Children learn best when they are having fun so I love to come up with games that also sneak in learning.
 That is why I’ve created this Short Vowel Phonics Game.
 It’s a bit of a combination of Candy Land and Chutes and Ladders.

 There are two version of the game included.
 The first version has the pictures on the game board and you choose the cards with letters on them.
 The other version is the other way around.
 The letters are on the game board and the pictures are on the cards.